bjornspockeli/elektra/README.md

         }
     }
 ```
+The APP_UART_DATA_READY event will be generated for each single byte that is received by the nRF52, which
+Most terminals append the `\n` character, also known as the Line Feed character, which indicates that the next character should be printed on a newline.

 Hint: The function app_uart_put is used to place data in the UART's transmit buffer and must be called in a for-loop if more that one byte is to be sent, i.e.
 ```C